 The first thing one poster is that violence has been done.
 Then the fierceness turns into visual order and, hopefully, then to how of heightened awareness… You see that light enters places it else couldn’t.
 Angles and depths are often perceived where they need to are hidden.
 Spaces are available to maneuver through that were previously unreachable… I hope that the vitality of the action is frequently seen as an alternative vocabulary with which to inquiry the static, inert building atmosphere.

 For his Paris project, Jenkins suggests, Matta-Clark was influenced by his desire to debate and his sense of reclamation as a source of flattening, of forgetting, during which the old (people, buildings, communities) are reliably uprooted or left behindhand.
 A natural New Yorker, he had seen this in Manhattan within the 1950s and 1960s, when influential city planner Robert Moses sought to remake the town in his image.

 Video: Complete documentation of Conical Intersect

-Conical Intersect reveals the multivalent nature of the artist’s practice, and his prescient specialize in sustainability and artistic reuse of the environment.
+Conical Intersect reveals the multivalent nature of the artist’s practice and his prescient specialization in sustainability and artistic reuse of the environment.

 Like in his interventions, the building itself constituted the work of art.
 To counter the fleeting nature of his sculptural gestures, he rivaled their dynamic spatial and time-based qualities in unique photographs made by splicing and grafting negatives to form quasi-Cubistic images.
 No substitute for complementary precariously on the flayed fringe of a basic cut, the pictures nevertheless document the essential aesthetic of Matta-Clark’s architecture.